Step by step advice leading up to, during and after your face-to-face assessment

 To have your expenses paid, you will need to fill out and send an expense form.
 You may ask the receptionist at the Assessment Centre for help filling out the form.
 Please keep all your receipts.
 You should receive payment for your expenses approximately two weeks after you send the form.

-Health assessment advisory service provided on behalf of Department for work & pensions
+Health Assessment Advisory Service provided on behalf of Department for Work and Pensions